Dear Pioneer Community Energy Customers:

 Pioneer welcomed 2022 as the start of providing electric services for most of unincorporated El Dorado County and the City of Placerville.
 These residents and businesses can now access the same great benefits found in Placer County.
 Pioneer will continue to work with our customers on projects to benefit the community, ranging from biomass projects that benefit the environment and reduce fire hazards to customer advocacy at the California Public Utilities Commission and state level.

-Pioneer Community Energy is a locally owned provider of electricity — powering the communities we serve with competitive rates, reliable service and a choice in energy options.
+Pioneer Community Energy is a locally owned provider of electricity — powering the communities we serve with competitive rates, exceptional service and a choice in energy options.

 A community partner in reliable energy solutions and positive local impact, powering today and empowering tomorrow.